HewlettPackard/c-spiffe/CONTRIBUTING.md

 ## Conventions

-This project follows the [GNU Coding Standard](https://www.gnu.org/prep/standards/html_node/Writing-C.html) for formatting, commenting, and convetions in general.
-Our build system checks for formatting in the build proccess.
+This project follows the [GNU Coding Standard](https://www.gnu.org/prep/standards/html_node/Writing-C.html) for formatting, commenting, and conventions in general.
+Our build system checks for formatting in the build process.

 ## Continuous Integration